Lakitna/pumpkin/README.md

 - `--date` to set the report date/time
 - `--notes` to set the report notes
 - `--exclude` a space-separated list of tags to exclude e.g. "@wip @regression"
+- `--include` a space-separated list of tags to include e.g. "@wip @regression".
+When include tags are defined, exclude tags are ignored

 ### Saving your results